Animal Nutrition & Physiology Center

 The Animal Nutrition and Physiology Center, dedicated in 2001, is a state-of-the-art facility used for conducting animal physiology research primarily in the areas of growth, nutrition, and reproduction.

-The ANPC consists of approximately 46,000 square feet that is able to house a variety of animals, from mice to cattle.
-Animal research at the facility takes place in individual pens or stanchions, flexible penning arrangements, and farrowing crates to group pens.
+The ANPC consists of approximately 46,000 square feet capable of housing a variety of animals, from mice to cattle.
+Animal research at the facility takes place in individual pens or stanchions, flexible penning arrangements, farrowing crates and group pens.
 Six environmentally-controlled rooms are available in a small animal suite for research with rabbits, rodents, and poultry.
-Additionally, the facility contains a surgical unit with two surgery rooms and a post-operative room, classroom, benchtop laboratory, and a feed center to mix specialized feed rations
+Additionally, the facility contains a surgical unit with two surgery rooms and a post-operative room, classroom, benchtop laboratory, and a feed center to mix specialized feed rations.

 ANPC USE POLICY